C.A.I. Second: Last operations

-Volare Airlines code VE was used on some Alitalia flights from Milan Linate Airport (in this way, Alitalia can operate more flights than it would have been able to using a single airline, as there is a limit to the operations at Linate airport for airlines).
+Volare Airlines code VE was used on some Alitalia flights from Milan Linate Airport (in this way, the air carrier could operate more flights than it would have been able to do using a single airline, as there was a limit to the operations at this airport for airlines).
 C.A.I.
 First was used for the same purpose.

 Former destinations

-Volareweb.com, the low-cost subsidiary of Alitalia-LAI, served these destinations at the time of closure:
+At the time of closure Volareweb.com reached these destinations: